 If you have sensitive skin or you are prone to skin sensitisation and unwanted reactions, try a little bit of this at the back of your hand first and consult a medical doctor if you are concerned.

-With that being said, the following compounds present in this serum have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Butylene Glycol, Caffeine, Anthemis Nobilis (Chamomile), Tocopheryl Acetate, Hexylene Glycol, Triethanolamine, Phenoxyethanol.
+The following compounds present in this serum have been either proven or claimed by some to be sensitizers, irritants, allergens etc: Butylene Glycol, Caffeine, Anthemis Nobilis (Chamomile), Tocopheryl Acetate, Hexylene Glycol, Triethanolamine, Phenoxyethanol.

 This is one of my ride or die products.
 It contains some really good ingredients and it has transformed my skin over and over again.

 My pores have been visibly smaller since I started using this and it’s also one of my “skin medicines” for many occasions.
 It helps heal small burns, from cooking for example, or deal with small rashes and scars.
-It even made a friction skin rash that I had for years disappear for me.
+It even made a friction skin rash that I had for years disappear.
 With that being said, if you have a serious skin condition please consult a dermatologist first.

 I highly recommend this serum, it is expensive but it works.